MedAI-UAIX/FIBNet/README.md

-# Code for "An Ultrasound-Based Sequential Algorithm Integrating an AI-Derived Model for Advanced Liver Fibrosis Screening"
+# Code for "US-based Sequential Algorithm Integrating an AI Model for Advanced Liver Fibrosis Screening"

 Welcome to the official repository for our research on using ultrasound in conjunction with AI models to screen for advanced liver fibrosis.
 This repository contains the code accompanying our published article.